 With two solo shows lined up already for 2018, it’s safe to say that the work of ceramic sculptor, Matthew Chambers is in much demand.
-Having worked with Matthew for many years we are were really pleased to have secured two separate bodies of work for both the London Art Fair and Collect at the Saatchi Gallery in February (more of this show in our next post).
+Having worked with Matthew for many years we are were really pleased to have secured two separate bodies of work for both the London Art Fair and Collect at the Saatchi Gallery (opened by the well-known Charles Saatchi, for those unfamiliar with it) in February (more of this show in our next post).

 Matthew’s influences and inspirations for his beautiful circular sculptures include, geometric and optical art, constructivist themes, and modern architecture and design.
 He pursues these interests in an abstract sense by exploring shape and making mathematically constructed pieces in clay, each built up of many different wheel-thrown sections.
 On completion each form conveys different and individual properties of space, light, and colour, and sustains an expression of abstract and rhythmical beauty from its pattern of shape.